 Fast forward to today, and many companies still have on-premises servers and still use on-premises Active Directory.
 Each business can choose whether to run their Active Directory on premises or the host it in the cloud.

 The deciding factor is normally whether the business uses any applications that are not suitable for the cloud.
 However, if this is not the case for your business, then it no longer makes sense to use on-premises servers.
 This is due to cost but also the increased reliability and reduced maintenance of cloud services.

 If your business is ready to move to the cloud, Carden IT Services can join your machines to the Azure Active Directory as part of our managed cloud services.

 Wait.
 What is Azure Active Directory?

 Nobody will disagree that the evolution of technology has been incredible over the last 10 years.
 Our lives can live in our pocket, and our data can live on the cloud.
-With internet connections becoming faster, it becomes more feasible to run everything online, and Azure Active Directory functionality will increase, then more machines will be connected directly to Azure Active Directory over on-premise.
+With internet connections becoming faster, it will become more feasible to run everything online.
+Azure Active Directory’s functionality will increase, and more machines will be connected to it rather than its on-premises alternatives.

-Wave goodbye to local accounts, please!
+Wave goodbye to local accounts!

-Single sign on
+Single sign on (SSO)